 5 Challenges at work of a junior tester

-This article is only my opinion and it’s partly based on challenges I have faced at work as a junior Software Tester.
+This article is only my opinion, and it’s partly based on challenges I have faced at work as a junior Software Tester.

-The situations presented in this post were random but I think they can happen at work.
+The situations presented in this post were random, but I think they can happen at work.

-Stress during first day
+Stress during the first day

 Impatience